 Forced induction is everywhere it seems.
 From BMWs standpoint, those turbos go a long way to reducing fuel consumption while keeping the power right where we want it, so its a no brainer for them.
 But as we all know, the aftermarket gives a damn about efficiency and the use of turbos is meant for one thing only.
 POWER.

 Manhart’s BITURBO monster setup is the same as we’ve seen published previously here and here and here and here.
-The difference here is that its now been driven and tested by professional journalists.
+The difference here is that its now been driven … CONTINUED

 Here’s more coverage on the impressive BMW Alpina B7, courtesy of drivesTV.
 Judging by the video description, they had tons of fun: “Amazing that a four-door sedan can put a smile that big on your face.
 If only there were longer roads and fewer rules.”
 Enjoy!